mrubinsk/horde-dev-vagrant/README.md

 only include client libraries, not the server.
 The libraries required cannot be distributed.
 These images are here for my use.
 You are free to use them if you set them up correctly, but don't expect them to work out of the box.

+@TODO:

+Some files need to be present in /vagrant, but really should be shared.
+We should store them in shared, but copy them to /vagrant instead of placing them in individual /setup/* folders.